 History of Art, Design and Visual Culture

-Faculty in the History of Art, Design and Visual Culture specialize in the study of Europe, North America and Asia, and focus on three areas of study: 1) Modern and Contemporary Visual Art and Theory; 2) Modern and Contemporary Design and Design Theory; and 3) The Visual and Material Cultures of Asia.
+Faculty in the History of Art, Design and Visual Culture specialize in the study of Europe, the Americas and Asia, and focus on three areas of study: 1) Modern and Contemporary Visual Art and Theory; 2) Modern and Contemporary Design and Design Theory; and 3) The Visual and Material Cultures of Asia.
 These three areas of focus are linked by their interrogation of various forms of modernity, attention to critical theory, and emphasis on the international exchange of material goods and ideas.
 The study of art, design and visual culture at the University of Alberta is fostered by excellent collections, among them the Mactaggart Collection of rare Chinese paintings and textiles, the Print Study Centre, the Bruce Peel Special Collections Library, and the Rawlinson Rare Medical Books Collection.

 A new PhD program in the History of Art, Design and Visual Culture was approved by the province of Alberta in the fall of 2011.
-This new program offers an exciting opportunity for graduate students to pursue advanced studies in the History of Art, Design and Visual Culture under the supervision of our faculty.
+This program offers an exciting opportunity for graduate students to pursue advanced studies in the History of Art, Design and Visual Culture under the supervision of our faculty.

 Professors in the History of Art, Design, and Visual Culture are committed to supporting MA and PhD students, offering workshops on applying for grants, building a curriculum vita, and giving conference or artist talks.
 Financial support is also available to many students in the form of scholarships, research assistantships, and teaching assistantships.